HOME | CONTACT US | DONATE LoginLOGIN Ask the RabbiASK THE RABBI

 On my drive over to you last week, I thought to myself, "What can I possibly say to a person I have never met and who is confined to a prison?"

-In a sense we are all in prisonI thought of telling you that a person must know that when he goes from one place to another, he is not going on his own, but is being directed from Above.
+In a sense, we are all in prisonI thought of telling you that a person must know that when he goes from one place to another, he is not going on his own, but is being directed from Above.
 And as Chassidic philosophy explains, the intention and purpose in this is to make our Creator known in the place to which he was Divinely led.

-How does one "make G‑d known"?
+How does one “make G‑d known”?
 There are many ways, but I thought it would be nice to say a blessing and a verse of Psalms.
-So I was bringing some honey cake - for a sweet year - and some orange juice so we would be able to say the blessings; and I had my book of Psalms.
+So I was bringing some honey cake (for a sweet year) and some orange juice so we would be able to say the blessings, and I had my book of Psalms.

-I was contemplating telling you that in a sense we are all in prison.
+I was contemplating telling you that in a sense, we are all in prison.

 Our soul comes from a lofty, free place to a very confined, coarse body in a very dark world.
-It - the G‑dly soul - yearns to be free, to return to its source.
-It only wants to do "holy stuff."
+It, the G‑dly soul, yearns to be free, to return to its source.
+It only wants to do “holy stuff.”
 Learn Torah and do good deeds, mitzvot.
 Be connected to spirituality.

 But then I thought it may not be so sensitive of me to say that.
-For how can I go on about spirituality and all that fancy talk, how can I speak about the metaphor, when you are actually, physically, in confinement?
-And what if you didn't even comprehend this lofty concept?
+For how can I go on about spirituality and all that fancy talk, how can I speak about the metaphor when you are actually, physically, in confinement?
+And what if you didn’t even comprehend this lofty concept?
 Nah, I thought, I will give you my ear, my empathy and my love.
-And I prayed to G‑d that He should put the right words in my mouth to give you the encouragement and the strength you probably would need.
+And I prayed to G‑d that He should put the right words in my mouth to give you the encouragement and strength you probably would need.

 However, my dear friend Dee, the tables were turned.